oliveirahelena/ourcomplexapp-server/README.md

 # ourcomplexapp

-A complex Full Stack social media app using HTML - Bootstrap - Javascript- Node - express - Mongodb Atlas - Authentication - Heroku hosting!
+A complex Full Stack social media app using HTML - Bootstrap - EJS - Javascript- Node - express - Mongodb Atlas - Authentication - Heroku hosting!

+This works also as an API that is called from a react application.